swiftlang/swift-evolution/proposals/0nnn-section-control.md

 ## Proposed Solution

 The proposal is to add two new attributes `@section` and `@used` that will allow annotating global and static variables with directives to place the value into a custom section, and to require no-dead-stripping aka "attribute used".
-The `@section` attribute relies heavily on the facilities provided by [Swift Compile-Time Values](https://github.com/artemcm/swift-evolution/blob/const-values/proposals/0nnn-const-values.md), namely the ability to enforce constantness of an expressions.
-Using `@section` requires that the initializer expression is a constant expression:
+Using `@section` requires that the initializer expression is a constant expression (see Constant Expressions below for the definition of that):

 ```swift
 // Place an entry into a section, mark as "do not dead strip".